AltavozLLC/interview/README.md

 ### Submitting Answers

-  1. Once complete, you can run `npm run submit` to create a compressed (zipped) file
+  1. Once complete, you can run `npm run zip` to create a compressed (zipped) file
   2. Submit the `dist/answers.zip` file to your interviewer